liuchengxu/vim-clap/README.md

 ### Plugin

-Apart from the providers, vim-clap has an experimental support of a varity of vim plugins which are reimplemented in Rust.
+Apart from the providers focusing on the general searching/filtering, vim-clap has an experimental support of a varity of vim plugins reimplemented in Rust.
+I created them in order to shorten my plugin list in vimrc, use at your own risk.

 - highlight-cursor-word
 - vim-markdown-toc